-- 20.7.2 This network provides good connections variously connecting: - the town centre; - the Maunga; - Mt Eden Road; - development on the western side of the site; - connections north to Duke Street. - 20.7.3 The walking and cycling connections will be provided within internal road corridors via footpaths and on road cycling as well as via off road shared walking and cycling paths through the site. - 20.7.4 Fletcher Residential will put these connections as part of the development of the site. - 20.8 Overall, the TDG report concludes that the residential development as proposed by the Concept Plan supports many of the aims and objectives of Council and Government policy to provide residential accommodation in an area of high public transport accessibility and within easy walking distance to many services, amenities and schools. - 20.9 The TDG report also concludes that the master plan can be achieved without significant investment in transport infrastructure.
+- Mt Eden Road; - connections north to Duke Street. - 20.7.3 There is also potential for a pedestrian connection to the south through the potential new parkland area located on the Crown owned former quarry land.
+However, this connection relies totally on the Council and its development of the Crown land between the Fletcher block and the Town Centre. - 20.7.4 The walking and cycling connections will be provided within internal road corridors via footpaths and on road cycling as well as via off road shared walking and cycling paths through the site. - 20.7.5 Fletcher Residential will create these connections as part of the development of the land. - 20.8 Overall, the TDG report concludes that the residential development as proposed by master plan supports many of the aims and objectives of Council and Government policy to provide residential accommodation in an area of high public transport accessibility and within easy walking distance to many services, amenities and schools. - 20.9 It was also concluded that the master plan be achieved without significant investment in transport infrastructure.